justinmimbs/tzif/README.md

 ## Why would I need this?

-If you need `Time.Zone` values for using with `elm/time`, then one approach is to fetch the required zones at runtime.
+If you need `Time.Zone` values for using with `elm/time`, then one approach is to fetch the required zones at run-time.
 See [examples/GetZone.elm][getzone] for an example that fetches the local time zone.

 ## Where do I get TZif files?